Depression in young people is more common than you might think

 It can take a few weeks to work fully and so the sooner you seek help the better.

-Talking therapy from nursing and psychology colleagues can also provide anxiety management strategies.
+Talking therapy from nursing and psychology colleagues can also provide anxiety management strategies and improve mood.

 CBT a specific form of talking therapy can help negative thoughts.